equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

 This tutorial details the required steps for creating a webapp from scratch using eQual.
 As sample webapp, we are going to build a basic blog.

-## Install equal

-For installation notes, see [Installation](../getting-started/installation.md) in the "Getting started" section.

 ## 1. Create a new package
 **(Estimated time : 2 minutes)**

-This part is quite easy: in the `packages` folder, we create a new folder named "blog".
+This part is quite easy: in the `packages` folder, we create a new folder named `blog`.
-In addition, inside this new folder, let's create the following subdirectories (as they are mandatory): "classes" and "views".
+In addition, inside this new folder, let's create a file named `manifest.json` and the following subdirectories (as they are mandatory): `classes` and `views`.

 Tree structure is now:
 ```